Overview of Inheritance Laws in Massachusetts

 What Are Common Mistakes to Avoid in Estate Planning?

-- Not Having Wills and Trusts: If you don’t have a will or a revocable living trust, your family might argue about who gets what.
-Make sure your documents say what you want.
+• Missing Wills and Trusts: If you die without a will or a revocable living trust, your family could fight over who gets what.
+Make sure your documents say what they should.

 How Can You Resolve Disputes Among Heirs?